 This course was actually called “Choosing A Song,” which is an important distinction.
 Writing a song and choosing a written song are very different, and Reba explains why the latter is better for your career.

 This is the second part of my MasterClass project where I take and review Reba McEntire’s MasterClass.
-You can see the intro here!
+You can see all of the parts to the project here:

 Selecting a Song with Reba McEntire